Table of Contents

 - Doesn’t hold value for resale like Rogue or Sorinex

-That’s the con he gave, but this is not actually an issue.
-The Rogue Monster attachments and certain other brands of attachments fit this rack just fine.
+The Rogue Monster attachments and certain other brands of attachments fit this rack mostly fine.
 See our power rack attachments compatibility list.
-Rep also will be coming out with more attachments for this rack soon.

 - Sorinex has good resale value